francosang/note-taking-app/README.md

 - Logger is missing the line number
 - Create a wiring module for DI, so not all modules are needed in `:android:app`
 - Release configuration for apk singing, etc
+- Implement tests for the view models.
+- Implement tests for the ui.
-- Implement more testing, and increase coverage.
+- Implement espresso tests.
 - Maybe create a base class for ViewModels.

 ### Deadline